Rajpratik71/eucalyptus-wiki/Debugging-the-CLC.md

 - Connect to the JVM using the default port and passing your components IP

 ### Importing an HPROF file
-- Go to the "Session" ment
+- Go to the "Session" menu
 - Click "Open Snapshot"
 - Find your hprof file on your local machine